mystackbox/prj-monakali-attorneys.inc/README.md

 # Introduction

-Mobile-friendly `Angular 2+` websites developed using lazy-loading approach to enhance site-performance.
+Mobile-friendly `Angular 2+` website developed using lazy-loading approach to enhance site-performance.
 CSS Grid-layout and Flexbox models were used to design responsive UI.

 [Back to top](#table-of-contents)